Master of Arts in Theology & Culture

 Associate Professor of Theology Meet Our Core Faculty

 The courses listed below reflect a common course of study for the Master of Arts in Theology & Culture program.
+Throughout the program, students participate in five residency gatherings: retreat-style curricular events with coursework, workshops, and co-curricular programming.
+Residencies are offered three times per academic year.
 For more detailed information about recommended course loads and rotations, browse our Course Rotations.

 Year One: Personal Development in Context